 PEOPLE #1: SMALL TALK: Social awkwardness.
 Wanting not to be left standing dumbassedly alone in a group setting.
 Wanting people to like me.
 Maybe even to let them know I like them.
 So… what is there to say?
 Aack!
-Around me acquaintances seem to produce bon mots of witty exchange as easily as gumballs rolling from a gumball machine.
+Around me acquaintances seem to produce bon mots of witty exchange as easily as a gumball machine produces gumballs.
 I, meanwhile, can talk about my… um… couch!
 It has a lot of dog hair.
 Except that would be so boring.
-I’d be shunned, cupping my social worth like a small dog turd I wandered away…
+I’d be shunned, cupping my social worth like a small dog turd as I wandered away…

 Time for the prayer!
 F*ck it.
 “You know, I’ve got so much dog hair on my couch, it’s kinda woven in.”
 There, I said it!
 Maybe it’ll fly somewhere, or maybe crash and burn.
 But if I’ve prayed my “f*ck it” prayer in the right spirit, I don’t care.
 Why?
 Because “I’m going to trust that all will be well one way or another.”
 My world won’t end if this conversation fizzles.

 PEOPLE #2: DROPPING INHIBITIONS: Something we rarely stop to think about is that social fun involves trusting others.
 It means being spontaneous – saying or doing the silly thing that comes to mind as we dance or Slip n’ Slide or stuff our faces with marshmallows.
 Whatever it is, you have to just do it.